- Terrence Malick

 - Release Date

 Primal and intuitive, Terrence Malick’s The Tree of Life searches for connections between time, Nature, and memory for the director’s most graceful endeavor, an insightful work of art filled with gorgeous imagery and philosophical introspection.
 In this fifth feature in a career spanning forty years, the reclusive and enigmatic filmmaker weighs a young boy’s upbringing in 1950s Texas against the creation of Earth, asking questions bound to infect viewers with their beauty and spiritual reverberation.
 Akin to a visual poem, Malick’s assemblage of visuals took three years and five editors to piece together to realize this intense, stunning symphony, a picture the director had visualized in his head long before ever committing it to film.
 What he achieves is something singular, eruptive, and resonant, always provoking yet mysterious, while also undeniably affecting.

 His lyricism bound by a quality of evanescence that may divide some viewers, Malick’s approach nonetheless delivers a major work of cinematic art best avoided by the bulk of commercial moviegoers.
-Contingent on emotional interpretation more than straightforward narrative, Malick proceeds with long patches of dialogue-less visuals and whispered voice-overs that require patience and curiosity from an audience.
+Contingent on an emotional interpretation that goes beyond a straightforward narrative, Malick proceeds with long patches of dialogue-less visuals and whispered voice-overs that require patience and curiosity from an audience.
 As with his last two increasingly elegiac works, The Thin Red Line and The New World, the film’s elusive manner will repel the masses.
 However, the effect is not unlike Stanley Kubrick’s 2001: A Space Odyssey, a film to which The Tree of Life will be inextricably compared in its contagiousness.
-But more than Kubrick’s carefully measured investigation on the progress of humankind, Malick presents his questions within an impressionistic style whose structure must be experienced to grasp.
+But more than Kubrick’s carefully measured investigation of the progress of humankind, Malick presents his questions within an impressionistic style whose structure must be experienced to grasp.
 And even then, the experience remains inexpressible.